 The following are the business blockchain components:

 - Consensus layer

 - Communication layer

 - Policy services

 There are several reasons that support the fact that opting for this can be a good choice for enterprises.
 The key concerns that an enterprise prior to the adoption and implementation of blockchain technology are data privacy, confidentiality, efficiency, speed of transactions, b2b focus, alignment with digital transformation, etc. This is why Hyperledger is the perfect choice for all enterprises since it is backed up by SAP, IBM, etc., and supported by big players from the corporate world.
 It has all the required features of blockchain technology.
-It has various other features like data confidentiality, and it can play multiple elements in the stack that is based on the company-specific requirements.
+It has various other features like data confidentiality, and it can play multiple elements in the stack that is based on company-specific requirements.
 It is the best choice for enterprises since it is designed and developed as per the enterprise’s needs and requirements.

 Frameworks of Hyperledgerger

-Following are the five frameworks are:
+The following are the five frameworks: